libreddit/libreddit/README.md

 🔗 **Want to automatically redirect Reddit links to Libreddit?
 Use [LibRedirect](https://github.com/libredirect/libredirect) or [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect)!**

-An up-to-date list of instances is maintained in the [libreddit-instances](https://github.com/libreddit/libreddit-instances) repo, in the form of [a machine-readable JSON](https://github.com/libreddit/libreddit-instances/blob/master/instances.json).
+[Follow this link](https://github.com/libreddit/libreddit-instances/blob/master/instances.md) for an up-to-date table of instances in markdown format.
+This list is also available as [a machine-readable JSON](https://github.com/libreddit/libreddit-instances/blob/master/instances.json).

+Both files are part of the [libreddit-instances](https://github.com/libreddit/libreddit-instances) repository.
 To contribute your [self-hosted instance](#deployment) to the list, see the [libreddit-instances README](https://github.com/libreddit/libreddit-instances/blob/master/README.md).

 ---